-BOOK, CD / DVD, VIDEO GAME DRIVE – We will have two blue storage tubs available in Harkness Commons, in front of the ramp, for collections through Monday, December 20th.
-LAW TEXTBOOKS WELCOME!!
+BOOK, CD / DVD, VIDEO GAME DRIVE – We will have two blue storage tubs available in Harkness Commons for collections from Monday, December 6th, through Monday, December 20th.

 The items we collect will directly support our hands-on job training program– empowering youth to work as a team to manage their own retail and online Bookstore and Café business.
 With your support, our youth develop real life skills and self-confidence for their transition to adulthood.